Gynecologic Oncologist: Job Description, Duties and Requirements

 Career Info for Gynecologic Oncologists

-Payscale.com reported a median salary of $252,861 for oncologists in general in November 2013.
-The U.S. Bureau of Labor Statistics reported a 24% increase in employment for physicians overall throughout the 2010-2020 time period.
-Job prospects were expected to be best for those physicians specializing in ailments of the baby boomer population.
+PayScale.com reported a median salary of $222,952 for all types of oncologists (cancer doctors) as of December 2014.
+The U.S. Bureau of Labor Statistics reported an 18% increase in employment for all types of physicians throughout the 2012-2022 decade.
+Job prospects were expected to be best for those physicians specializing in ailments of the baby boomer population, which includes cancer.

 Related to Gynecologic Oncologist: Job Description, Duties and Requirements